danielepolotow/danielepolotow/README.md

-### Daniele Polotow Geraldo - [Data Scientist] 👋
+### Daniele Polotow - [Data Scientist] 👋

-## I am an biologist/researcher transitioning to Data Science.
+### I am an biologist/researcher transitioning to Data Science.
 Wannabe programmer.
 Using statistics and code to understand the world.
 17 years of experience with scientific research in Brazil and abroad.
 I love leveraging data-driven solutions that impact business and society!

 - 📈 I’m currently studing and working in projects to improve my Data Science skills
 - 📊 I’m looking to collaborate with other Data Scientists and developers